nus-cs2113-AY2021S1/tp/docs/UserGuide.md

  Example of usage:

- If you want to search a show named friends in the list, you can use the command: `search friends`.
+ If you want to search a show named Friends in the list, you can use the command: `search Friends`.

  > **[NOTE]**
  >